-- A Value depends on the original plant. - B Typically the electricity efficiency will be 1-2 % point lower than that of the plant prior to conversion.
-The thermal efficiency will typically increase to around 105%, thus the Cb value decreases, meaning more heat is produced compared to electricity.
-This is mainly due to implementation of flue gas condenser. - C Values for year 2050 are not considered relevant since it is assumed that all coal fired plants in Denmark have been rebuilt or decommissioned. - D Some additional space will be required for storage of chips (estimated 50%-100% extra). - E The nominal investment assumes that the original plant is aged and therefore include investment for a general life time extension campaign - F The fixed O&M costs are likely to increase by 10-20%, whereas the variable O&M costs are likely to increase approx. 50%. - G Emission values from the datasheet of new CFB biomass plants.
-See references and notes in the datasheet 'Large Biomass Circulating Fluidized Bed Combustion Systems (CFBC) for wood'. - I The regulation time of the boiler will often increase, due to slower burning of chips compared to pulverized fuel.
-Depending of the other thermal limitations in the cycle (e.g. in the turbines) this will have no change or an increase in the regulation time. - J It is assumed that plants that are refurbished in 2015 have an electric efficiency of 41% and a CB coefficient of 0.57.
+- A Value depend on the original plant. - B Typically the electricity efficiency will be 1-2 % point lower than that of the plant prior to conversion.
+The thermal efficiency will typically increase to around 105%. thus the Cb value decreases. meaning more heat is produced compared to electricity.
+This is mainly due to implementation of exhaust gas condenser. - C Values for year 2050 are not considered relevant since it is assumed that all coal fired plants in Denmark have been rebuilt or decommissioned. - D Some additional space will be required for storage of chips (estimated 50%-100% extra). - E The nominal investment assumes that the original plant is aged and therefore include investment for a general life time extension campaign - F The fixed O&M costs are likely to increase by 10-20%. whereas the variable O&M costs are likely to increase approx. 50%. - G Emission values from the datasheet of new CFB biomass plants.
+See references and notes in the datasheet 'Large Biomass Circulating Fluidized Bed Combustion Systems (CFBC) for wood'. - I The regulation time of the boiler will often increase due to slower burning of chips compared to pulverized fuel.
+Depending of the other thermal limitations in the cycle (e.g. in the turbines) this will have no change or an increase in the regulation time. - J It is assumed that plants that are refurbished in 2015 have an electric efficiency of 41% and a CB coefficient of 0.56.
 Plants refurbished in 2020 have an electric efficiency of 42% and a CB coefficient of 0.64.
 Plants refurbished in 2030 have an electric efficiency of 44% and a CB coefficient of 0.77.
-The estimates are made based on Danish CHP plants that are commissioned in 1990, 1995 and 2005.
+The estimates are made based on Danish CHP plants that are commissioned in 1990, 1995 and 2005. - K O&M cost are copied from 09 Large Wood Chip CHP corrected with efficiency.
+Note that all financial data are absolute values and not relative to coal.